 Plastic straws and lids can fall into animal habitats and this can be very dangerous to the animals.
 These items are not permitted within the Aquarium.

-The Vancouver Aquarium Café offers an array of cold and hot meal options.
-Café seating is reserved for restaurant patrons.
+Vancouver Aquarium's food outlets offer an array of cold and hot meal options.
+Seating is reserved for restaurant patrons.
 We ask that visitors who bring their own food use the picnic sites within walking distance from the Aquarium.

 Youth 13 years and over may enter the facility without an accompanying adult.
 Appropriate ID or other proof of age must be presented.
 Children 12 years and under must be accompanied by a paying adult or guardian aged 13 or over at all times in the galleries and the 4-D Experience.
 The Vancouver Aquarium reserves the right to verify the age and identity of any unaccompanied minor or young guardians.